Rebecca J. Stahl, MA

 These may include glucose testing strips, needles, syringes, and ketone testing strips.
 If you use an insulin pump, bring a back-up pump (including batteries) or an insulin injection kit in case of emergency.
 Know what your pump settings are.
 Also pack your glucagon kit, if you are at risk for severe hypoglycemia.
 When traveling abroad, keep in mind that other countries may not have the same supplies that are sold in the United States, or the same electrical outlets for recharging batteries.

 Flying to a warmer climate?
 Both the excitement of a trip and the heat can cause hypoglycemia.
 Testing your levels more often and staying hydrated can help stave off problems.

 Check out the Transportation Security Administration’s website.
 Here, you will find the most current information on getting through security.
-You are allowed to pack your medication and diabetes supplies in your carry-on, and the medication does have to meet the restriction of being less than 3.4 ounces.
+You are allowed to pack your medication and diabetes supplies in your carry-on.
+The medication does have to meet the restriction of being less than 3.4 ounces (100 milliliters).
 Just be sure your medication has original labels on it.
 If you have an insulin pump and are worried about going through the metal detector, be sure to explain this to the security officer.
 In addition, if you are in line and are having a diabetic reaction, such as hypoglycemia, tell the officer right away.

 If you are taking a long flight, call a few days before and ask if they offer a special meal for people with diabetes.
 Once onboard, ask a flight attendant when the meal will be served.
 If you are using a rapid acting insulin, this will give you a timeframe as to when you should give yourself an injection.